Updated November 28, 2020

 The authors state that Boxers of both sexes should not be desexed until 2 years of age due to the high rate of cancers.
 However, a look at the data shows that females do not have an increased risk after desexing, and that males desexed at 6-11 months share the same risk as intact males.

-Recommendation: between 6 and 12 months for both sexes, but the decision may be based on other factors such as:
+The decision may also be based on other factors such as:

 - local neutering legislation